awsdocs/ec2-image-builder-user-guide/doc_source/vpc-interface-endpoints.md

 ## Create an interface VPC endpoint for Image Builder<a name="vpc-endpoint-create"></a>

-You can create a VPC endpoint for the Image Builder service using either the Amazon VPC console or the AWS Command Line Interface \(AWS CLI\)\.
+To create a VPC endpoint for the Image Builder service, you can use either the Amazon VPC console or the AWS Command Line Interface \(AWS CLI\)\.
 For more information, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint) in the *Amazon VPC User Guide*\.

 Create a VPC endpoint for Image Builder using the following service name:
 + com\.amazonaws\.*region*\.imagebuilder

 If you enable private DNS for the endpoint, you can make API requests to Image Builder using its default DNS name for the Region, for example: `imagebuilder.us-east-1.amazonaws.com`\.
 To look up the endpoint that applies to your target Region, see [EC2 Image Builder endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/imagebuilder.html#imagebuilder_region) in the *Amazon Web Services General Reference*\.